solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 }
 ```

-There is an array of records again, though having a different content this time, and an additional attribute called `FailedErrorCount`.
-If the value of `FailedErrorCount` is **greater than 0**, this means that you had a **partial failure** of your request.
+There is an array of records again, though having a different content this time, and an additional attribute called `FailedRecordCount`.
+If the value of `FailedRecordCount` is **greater than 0**, this means that you had a **partial failure** of your request.
 This, in turn, means that part of your records have been written to the stream successfully, while some of them have failed.
 I guess you could also call it a partial success if you fall on the more optimist side of the spectrum :)

 That's the tricky part about all the batch operations in general.
 They are **not atomic** (either all fail or all succeed).
 And if there are partial failures, AWS SDK will treat them as a success and go on with its life (there was the 200-response after all).
 This means you might be losing your valuable records without even knowing it!
 You look at your logs, or DLQ (because let's be fair, logs are not exactly the best way to handle failed records) and all looks bright and sunny.
 But the reality is, in the meantime, **you might actually be losing a lot of your data due to partial failures**.